Assessment

 Exhausted without the correct support!

 I still find the idea of needing someone with me to assist restrictive and would rather do things myself.
-When going through care assessments I always find the process demeaning.
+When going through care assessments, I always find the process demeaning.

 Lazy not disabled

-The OT who visited seemed convinced that she could teach me to transfer independently given enough time.
-Trying to keep calm, I commented that if she could do that then I’d buy her a box of chocolates and happily live my life.
 Why do people look and see more ability than is there?
+Do they see ability or do they just see a care budget they have been told to cut?!
 I had enough motivation growing up to become self-sufficient if it were possible.
 People think I’ve just missed a trick, that I actually can do things, I just don’t know-how.
 Am I alone in this?
-Stating I’m more able just delays the evitable which may save money in the short term but it may cost more longterm if I and my parents get ill!
+Stating I’m more able just delays the evitable which may save money in the short term but it may cost more longterm as I cannot function alone.

 Upset figure